Tutorial: Load balance VMs within an availability zone by using the Azure portal

 For more information on IP prefixes, see Azure Public IP address prefix.

-On the Backend pools page, select + Add a backend pool.
+In the Backend pools tab, select + Add a backend pool.

-On the Inbound rules page, for Load balancing rule, select + Add a load balancing rule.
+In Load balancing rule in the Inbound rules tab, select + Add a load balancing rule.

-On the Add load balancing rule page, enter or select the following information:
+In Add load balancing rule, enter or select the following information:

-Setting Value Name Enter myHTTPRule IP Version Select IPv4 or IPv6 depending on your requirements.
-Frontend IP address Select LoadBalancerFrontend.
-Backend pool Select myBackendPool.
+Setting Value Name Enter lb-HTTP-rule IP Version Select IPv4 or IPv6 depending on your requirements.
+Frontend IP address Select lb-frontend-IP.
+Backend pool Select lb-backend-pool.
 Protocol Select TCP.
 Port Enter 80.
 Backend port Enter 80.
 Health probe Select Create new.
-In Name, enter myHealthProbe.
+In Name, enter lb-health-probe.
 Select HTTP in Protocol.
-Leave the rest of the defaults, and select OK.
+Leave the rest of the defaults, and select Save.
 Session persistence Select None.
-Idle timeout (minutes) Enter or select 15.
-TCP reset Select Enabled.
-Floating IP Select Disabled.
+Idle timeout (minutes) Enter 15.
+Enable TCP reset Select checkbox.
+Enable Floating IP Select checkbox.
 Outbound source network address translation (SNAT) Leave the default of (Recommended) Use outbound rules to provide backend pool members access to the internet.

 Create virtual machines

-In this section, you'll create three VMs (myVM1, myVM2, and myVM3) in one zone (Zone 1).
+In this section, you create two VMs (lb-vm1 and lb-VM2) in a single zone (Zone 1).

 These VMs are added to the backend pool of the load balancer that was created earlier.

-In Create a virtual machine, type or select the values in the Basics tab:
+In Create a virtual machine, enter or select the following values in the Basics tab:

-Setting Value Project Details Subscription Select your Azure subscription Resource Group Select CreateZonalLBTutorial-rg Instance details Virtual machine name Enter myVM1 Region Select (Europe) West Europe Availability Options Select Availability zone Availability zone Select 1 Image Select Windows Server 2019 Datacenter - Gen1 Azure Spot instance Leave the default of unchecked.
+Setting Value Project Details Subscription Select your Azure subscription Resource Group Select load-balancer-rg Instance details Virtual machine name Enter lb-VM1 Region Select ((US) East US) Availability Options Select Availability zones Availability zone Select Zone 1 Security type Select Standard.
+Image Select Windows Server 2022 Datacenter: Azure Edition - Gen2 Azure Spot instance Leave the default of unchecked.
 Size Choose VM size or take default setting Administrator account Username Enter a username Password Enter a password Confirm password Reenter password Inbound port rules Public inbound ports Select None

 Select the Networking tab, or select Next: Disks, then Next: Networking.